Skip to content

 Thought for the day by Tim Paul: a diagram about forms

-On 5th August 2021, Tim Paul (head of interaction design at the UK Government Digital Service) posted a thought for the day on Twitter with this diagram: The diagram resonated with a lot of people, including me, so Tim agreed thatContinue reading… Thought for the day by Tim Paul: a diagram about forms
+On 5th August 2021, Tim Paul (head of interaction design at the UK Government Digital Service) posted a thought for the day on Twitter with a diagram (below) that resonated with a lot of people, including me, so Tim agreedContinue reading… Thought for the day by Tim Paul: a diagram about forms

 “Write good questions for forms” advice in the NHS Digital service manual

 Someone asked me about writing good questions for forms.
-As usual I recommended the NHS Digital service manual page as a favourite resource – and then I thought “have I put that on my website?”.
+As usual I recommended the NHS Digital service manual page as a favourite resource – and then I thought “have I put that on my website?”
 And I hadn’t.
 So hereContinue reading… “Write good questions for forms” advice in the NHS Digital service manual

 A chat about forms and form builders – xgov